MTUAS-Detection/FINDUS_Artifact/README.md

 # Real-world Benchmarks
 Real-world benchmarks are located at  ```FINDUAS_artifact/FINDUS/Benchmarks/Real_world```.
-Due to lot of header dependencies for the ease of evaluation we have only provided the ll files generated form the source code.
+Due to many header dependencies for the ease of evaluation, we have only provided the .ll files generated from the source code.

 # Synthetic Benchmarks Evaluation
-./synthetic_eval.sh'
+./synthetic_eval.sh

 # Running FINDUAS
 ```